isomerpages/pa-cdcse/_what-we-do/Health/NTUC FairPrice Walk For Rice⁺ @ South East.md

 For every 300 metres of walking or running recorded, FairPrice Foundation will donate 1 bowl of white rice, 1 bowl of brown rice and 1 bowl of oatmeal to a vulnerable family residing in South East District.
 This year, South East CDC and FairPrice is aiming to raise 500,000 bowls of white rice and brown rice and 50,000 bowls of oats, to benefit 7,000 beneficiaries within the South East District.

 You can make a difference too!
-Contribute your distance here: go.gov.sg/wfr2024
+Contribute your distance here:[go.gov.sg/wfr2024](go.gov.sg/wfr2024)